carg-os/karg/docs/README.md

 * **Preemptive scheduler with priority** \
   The current scheduler simply implements a round-robin strategy, combined with a priority queue that sorts processes based on their priority.
 When performing a context switch, the scheduler selects the highest-priority process from the ready queue (which contains only processes that are ready to run) and sets it as the currently executing process.
 The global timer is then updated and passed to the time management subsystem to wait for the next tick.

-  For context switching, only callee-saved registers are backed up and restored, as the caller-saved registers are already saved by the interrupt handler during the entry to the interrupt handler.
+  For context switching, only callee-saved registers are backed up and restored, as the caller-saved registers are already saved during the entry to the interrupt handler.

 * **Time management** \
   Whenever a waiting operation is triggered by either the scheduler's new time tick or the invocation of the `sleep` system call, the time management subsystem inserts a new timer entry into an ordered callback queue.
 Each timer entry is then sorted based on its specified time.
 When the timer expires, the corresponding callback is executed, and the system updates the time for the next clock interrupt.
 This mechanism ensures efficient and accurate handling of time-dependent operations, such as process sleep and event waiting.